Guided Choices Information

 In the weeks after these information sessions there is the annual Year 9 Subject Consultation Evening which, in addition to being a conventional 'parents' evening', also provides an opportunity to talk to individual subject teachers about the courses on offer and the suitability of students to those courses.
 We also have our annual Careers and Development Fair specifically timed to coincide with the Guided Choice process.

 The Guided Choice process concludes in April/May (Term 5) when all the choices are processed in order that as many students as possible are awarded their first choices.
 Inevitably there will be a handful of students whose option combinations do not fit easily and these students are spoken with as soon as possible after the deadline.

 Once all students are placed in subjects, the timetabling process begins for the following academic year.
-It then becomes difficult to change options choices.
+It then becomes difficult to change guided choices.
 However, if a request to change is brought to our attention we will do our best to facilitate this.
 Any such request should be made in writing and counter-signed by the Subject Leaders involved in the change.

 Key Staff Members:

 MATTHEW FISHER - Deputy Head of School - Curriculum Lead.
 Mr Fisher will oversee the process in liaison with Subject Leaders, Head of Year 9 and Year 9 tutors.